meerk40t/svgelements/README.md

 This conversion is done through the `Viewbox` object.
 This operation is automatically done for during SVG parsing.

-Viewbox objects have a call to `.transform()` which will provide the string for an equivolent transformation for the given viewbox.
+Viewbox objects have a call to `.transform()` which will provide the string for an equivalent transformation for the given viewbox.

 The `Viewbox.transform()` code conforms to the algorithm given in SVG 1.1 7.2, SVG 2.0 8.2 'equivalent transform of an SVG viewport.'
 This will also fully implement the `preserveAspectRatio`, `xMidYMid`, and `meetOrSlice` values for the viewboxes.